Skip to content

 Stale cache results

 • Cached search results expire after CACHE_SEARCH_TTL_DAYS (default: 30).
-If a video has been removed or a better match exists, clear the specific entry from the cache (via the web dashboard's Cache tab) or delete cache/.search_cache.json entirely.
+If a video has been removed or a better match exists, open the cache management modal (database icon in the dashboard header - see Web Dashboard) → Search cache tab and bulk-delete the affected entries, or delete runtime/.search_cache.json entirely.

 • "Not found" entries are retried after CACHE_NOTFOUND_TTL_DAYS (default: 7).
 To force an immediate retry, clear the entry from the cache.